nasa/uam-apis/openapi/psu/PSU_CHANGELOG_EXT.md

 # Change Log for the PSU-PSU API
-All notable changes to the PSU-PSU API for X4 will be documented in this file.
+All notable changes to the PSU-PSU API will be documented in this file.

 ## Change Log Syntax
 ``[version] - <date/timestamp>``